jaanli/jaan.io/_posts/articles/2017-01-22-food2vec-augmented-cooking-machine-intelligence.md

 * There are a few other versions of food2vec floating around, like [Rob Hinds'](https://automateddeveloper.blogspot.com/2016/10/unsupervised-learning-in-scala-using.html)

-*Thanks to [Dave](http://www.cs.columbia.edu/~blei/) for the idea, [Peter Bearman](http://sociology.columbia.edu/node/66) for presenting his work to our group, and [MealMakeOverMoms](https://www.flickr.com/photos/mealmakeovermoms/) for the mise photo.*
+*Thanks to [Dave](http://www.cs.columbia.edu/~blei/) for the idea, [Peter Bearman](http://sociology.columbia.edu/node/66) for presenting his work to our group, [MealMakeOverMoms](https://www.flickr.com/photos/mealmakeovermoms/) for the mise photo, [Anthony](http://anthony.ai/) for open-sourcing the embedding browser on which ours is based,  and [Plotly](https://plot.ly/) for open-sourcing their fantastic plotting library.*

 Feel free to ping me on [Twitter](https://twitter.com/thejaan) or [email](mailto:altosaar@princeton.edu) with feedback or ideas!